 - Keep evenly moist during the bloom time, but water lightly the rest of the year, allowing the top layer of soil to dry out before watering again

-- Fertilize with a succulent food during bloom time every two weeks.
+- Fertilize with a succulent food during the active growing time (spring through early fall) every two weeks.
+Stop fertilizing in the fall.

 - The blooming season is from November to March